15 Jan A Reply to Hasidic Men

 * * *

 I was born in New York in 1985 as a female, in the Satmar Hasidic village Kiryas Joel.
 I had short bangs, lots of hand-me-down dresses and jumpers, and was initially very shy.
-I hated to help in the house, and escaped the many chores we girls had by running about outside almost all the time.
+I hated to help in the house and escaped the many chores we girls had by running about outside almost all the time.
 My mother would wag a finger and call me a gassen ying, a street child.
 We had a special room in our house called the Book Room, and it was filled with Hebrew and Aramaic law-book-like texts that the men studied, while me and my sisters spent a few Sundays cleaning for Passover.
-I often heard that “It is written” in regards to our faith and customs, but I could never see for myself what was written.
+I often heard the phrase “It is written” in regards to our faith and customs, but I could never see for myself what was written.
 I implored my brother to teach me some Talmud, but he kept shooing me off, because girls don’t get it.

 In my girl’s school, big banners in Hebrew adorned the classrooms; they emphasized modesty: “The pride of the daughter of the king is within,” which was specifically translated as, “The pride for a woman is to stay inside.”
 I even knew this phrase in song.